zkrishna2/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 1. Create a free Heroku account: https://signup.heroku.com/.
 2. Create a new Heroku app: https://dashboard.heroku.com/new-app.
 Do not click the button to integrate with a GitHub repository.
 3. Build your docker image locally and deploy it to Heroku.
 See https://devcenter.heroku.com/articles/container-registry-and-runtime for instructions.
 In particular you want to [push an existing image](https://devcenter.heroku.com/articles/container-registry-and-runtime#building-and-pushing-image-s) then [release the image](https://devcenter.heroku.com/articles/container-registry-and-runtime#cli).
 The first steps will push the docker image to Heroku's Docker Hub registry.
 Then the last step will deploy that image to your Heroku app.
+> - The docs mention a "process-type".
+You want to use `web`
+> - If you are using `ENTRYPOINT dotnet run`, that will not work on Heroku because of how it runs containers.
+You can use the "exec" syntax instead: `ENTRYPOINT ["dotnet", "run"]`
 4. You should now see a log of the deployment on your Heroku app's dashboard: https://dashboard.heroku.com/apps/<HEROKU_APP_NAME> (replace <HEROKU_APP_NAME> with the name you gave your Heroku app when you created it).
 5. You can see the app running by clicking the "Open app" button on the app's dasboard, or by going to <HEROKU_APP_NAME>.herokuapp.com (replace <HEROKU_APP_NAME> with the name you gave your Heroku app when you created it).

 ### Multistage Dockerfile
-If you haven't already, try writing your Dockerfile as a multistage build.
+If you haven't already, try writing your Dockerfile as [a multistage build](https://docs.docker.com/engine/examples/dotnetcore/#create-a-dockerfile-for-an-aspnet-core-application).
+For an example that more closely matches this project see [here](https://github.com/dotnet/dotnet-docker/blob/main/samples/aspnetapp/Dockerfile)
 ```
 FROM <parent-image-1> as build-stage
 # Some commands